Picture Books That Celebrate Caribbean Heritage

 The Silver Shadow

-Available from:The sun is high, the tide is out, and the tide pools at the beach captivate a little girl.
+Buy from:The sun is high, the tide is out, and the tide pools at the beach captivate a little girl.
 Soon, she finds a baby shark stranded in the shallows and, with a boldness she didn’t know she had, protects the shark until the tide comes and washes her back out to sea.
 Mariesa Dulak’s gorgeous illustrations bathe this poetic tale of compassion for living creatures in colorful light.

 -

-Picture Books About Caribbean Geography
+Picture Books About Caribbean Geography:

 Exploring maps of the Caribbean helps young readers develop better spatial thinking.
 It helps them visualize their location relative to the islands, their distance, and how wide or small they are.
 Overall, it strengthens their understanding of the world around them.